Gkreindler/GMMTools.jl/README.md

 ### Wish-list
-1. integrate optimization backends other than `curve_fit` from `LsqFit.jl`
+1. integrate optimization backends other than `curve_fit` from `LsqFit.jl`, e.g. `Optim.jl`, [`GalacticOptim.jl`]{`https://github.com/SciML/GalacticOptim.jl`}, etc.
-1. automatic differentiation for gradient
+1. automatic differentiation
+1. more general estimation of the covariance of the moments, e.g. Newey-West, etc.
 1. integrate with RegressionTables.jl
 1. compute sensitivity measure (Andrews et al 2017)
 1. (using user-provided function to generate data from model) Monte Carlo simulation to compute size and power.